Galax-One/Galax-One/README.md

 - 🔭 I’m currently working on NIL

-- 🌱 I’m currently learning dicord.py
+- 🌱 I’m currently learning js

 - 👨‍💻 All of my projects are available at my GitHub Profile